nhudinh2103/react-native-barcode-scanner-google/IOS.md

 # IOS WIP
-Property 'onBarcodeRead' is supported (only).
+Property 'onBarcodeRead' and barcodeTypes are supported (only).

 The project started as an exposition of CameraViewController from
 <https://github.com/googlesamples/ios-vision/tree/master/BarcodeDetectorDemo>